singleron-RD/CeleScope/docs/quick_start.md

 After you `sh run.sh`, a `shell` directory containing `{sample}.sh` files will be generated.

-3. You can start your analysis by running:
+3. Start the analysis by running:
 ```
 sh ./shell/{sample}.sh
 ```